-This one was an experiment.
-When I taught preschool we always glued jellybeans onto the letter J. Of course, I wanted to see if I could mix it up a bit.
+This Letter J activity was experiment.
+When I taught preschool we always glued jellybeans onto the letter J. Of course, I wanted to see if I could mix this letter of the week activity up a bit.
 Have you ever been eating jellybeans, and found your hands stained with jelly bean color?
-It wondered what would happen if we dipped the jellybeans in water and then painted with them.
+I wondered what would happen if we dipped the jellybeans in water and then painted with them.
+Fun right?!?

-Prep the letter by printing, cutting and then gluing it onto a piece of construction paper.
-Set out a bowl with jelly beans (don’t put more than you want your little one to eat. . .they’ll get eaten).
-Have your kids drip water over the jelly beans.
+To prepare the Letter J Activity; print out the Letter J, glue it on a piece of construction paper and write the word Jellybean on the bottom of the paper.
+Set out a bowl with jelly beans (don’t put more than you want your little one to eat. . .they will get eaten).
+Work together to drip water over the jelly beans.

 Once the jelly beans were a little wet, I told M and M to get busy painting.
 It worked almost as well as I’d hoped.
-There was a lot more eating than painting going on.
+There seemed to be a lot more eating than painting going on.
+Hmmm….